pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The mind, once stretched by a new idea, never returns to its original dimensions."
 --Ralph Waldo Emerson

 "Do not follow where the path may lead.
 Go instead where there is no path, and leave a trail."
 —Ralph Waldo Emerson

 "If it isn't broken, take it apart and see how it works."
 --Engineer's Motto

 "He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has."
 --Epictetus

+"In order to please others, we loose our hold on our life's purpose."
+--Epictetus

+"It is not my place in society that makes me well off, but my judgements, and these I can carry with me.
+These alone are my own and can not be taken away."
+--Epictetus

+"No man is able to make progress when he is wavering between opposite things."
+--Epictetus

+"Wealth consists not in having great possessions, but in having few wants."
+--Epictetus

+"The origin of sorrow is this: to wish for something that does not come to pass."
+--Epictetus

 "Public speaking is the art of diluting a two-minute idea with a two-hour vocabulary."